Article 7 min read

 Will the XLSX work in Google Sheets?

 Yes.
-Upload the XLSX to Google Drive and open with Sheets.
-The data and the embedded image both come through cleanly.
+Upload to Google Drive and open with Sheets.
+Data and embedded image both come through cleanly.

 Can I edit the data after export and keep the chart embedded?